bwolmarans/nginx-api-gateway-for-k8s/task_03/README.md

-# Stiching the App together using NIC
+# Stitching the App together using NIC

-This step ties together the '/' or '/index.html' HTML main page which then calls the /get-job api endpoint and renders the job title in bold style.
+This step ties uses NIC to tie together the '/' or '/index.html' HTML main page which then calls the /get-job api endpoint and renders the job title in bold style.

 ```bash
 bat VirtualServer.yaml